Vesicoureteral reflux: Surveillance

 The American Urological Association recommends ongoing monitoring of children with VUR until the abnormality resolves or is no longer clinically significant.
 The recommendations are for annual evaluation of blood pressure, height, weight, analysis of the urine, and kidney ultrasound.

 Epidemiology

 The prevalence of VUR is difficult to ascertain at any one time, it differs depending on the population looked at.
 The prevalence of VUR in healthy children has been estimated 0.4-1.8% However in children with UTI the prevalence is up to 30%.
 Probably the prevalence in healthy population is significantly higher than the traditional estimates, up to 10% of the population.
 Younger children are more prone to VUR because of the relative shortness of the submucosal ureters.
 This susceptibility decreases with age as the length of the ureters increases as the children grow.

-Four time as many girls as boys are diagnosed with VUR during childhood.
-Boys most commonly during their first year and girls present more cumulatively throughout childhood.
+Four times as many girls as boys are diagnosed with VUR during childhood.
+Boys most commonly present during their first year, and girls present more cumulatively throughout childhood.